 - Projects involving tissue studies without this certification will not be allowed in the fair for exhibition or judging.

-- NEW!
+- NEW for 2019!
 Eggs and pasteurized milk from food stores have been added to a list of exempt tissues that do not require pre-approval.